Resources & Recommendations

 The Association for Equal Access provides a wide range of resources designed to help people with mobility disabilities conquer the challenges of accessing public spaces and services.
 Whether you’re a person with a disability or a business owner looking to improve accessibility, our collection of insightful websites, government publications, and relevant updates will help you make informed decisions and take action.

-A NOTE FROM THE US ACCESS BOARD ON ADA ENFORCEMENT
+A NOTE FROM THE U.S. ACCESS BOARD ON ADA ENFORCEMENT

 "ADA Standards are not a building code, nor are they enforced like one.
 They constitute design and construction requirements issued under a civil rights law.
 The ADA’s mandates, including the accessibility standards, are enforced through investigations of complaints filed with federal agencies, or through litigation brought by private individuals or the federal government.
 There is no plan review or permitting process under the ADA.
 Nor are building departments required or authorized by the ADA to enforce the ADA Standards (some building departments even include a disclaimer on their plan checks indicating that ADA compliance is not part of their approval process).
 Entities covered by the law ultimately are responsible for ensuring compliance with the ADA Standards in new construction and alterations."